Networking Skills: Has Your Pond Dried Up?

 Secondly, are you introducing them to people you know?
 Nothing will motivate people to give more than when you gave to them first.
 So, go through the membership of the group and look at how often you have introduced them to their ideal clients.
 If you haven't then now would be a good time to start.

-So, sign up for my weekly blog delivered direct to your inbox on more tips (see the form at the top of the screen?) then book a no-obligation call with me to talk through what you are doing (or not doing) that will keep your pond topped up, and stop it from drying up!
+Sign up for my weekly blog delivered directly to your inbox with more tips (see the small form at the top of the screen) then book a no-obligation call with me to talk through what you are doing (or not doing) that will keep your pond topped up, and stop it from drying up!

 Until next time ...